NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 #### [@serviceStack/client](https://github.com/ServiceStack/servicestack-client)
-`@serviceStack/client` is our generic [JS/TypeScript](https://docs.servicestack.net/typescript-add-servicestack-reference) client library which enables a terse, typed API that requires **no build steps** which can be used with your App's annotated typed DTOs from the built-in `/types/mjs` endpoint to enable an effortless end-to-end Typed development model to call your APIs, e.g:
+`@serviceStack/client` is our generic [JS/TypeScript](https://docs.servicestack.net/typescript-add-servicestack-reference) client library which enables a terse, typed API that requires **no build steps** which can use your App's typed DTOs from the built-in `/types/mjs` endpoint to enable an effortless end-to-end Typed development model for calling your APIs, e.g:

 ```html
 <input type="text" id="txtName">